Ammonium stearate

-Ammonium stearate is a chemical compound with the chemical formula CH3(CH2)16COONH4.This is an organic ammonium salt of stearic acid.
+Ammonium stearate is a chemical compound with the chemical formula NH4C18H35O2.This is an organic ammonium salt of stearic acid.

 Synthesis

-The compound can be prepared by reacting stearic acid and excess 28-30% NH3 solution.
-Also by reacting stearic acid and ammonium carbonate or ammonium hydroxide.
+The compound can be prepared by reacting stearic acid and ammonium carbonate or ammonium hydroxide.

 Physical properties

-The compound forms yellow-white powder.

-Soluble in methanol and ethanol; slightly soluble in water, benzene, xylene, naphtha; practically insoluble in acetone.

-When heated, the powder of ammonium stearate decomposes, releasing toxic fumes of NH3.
+When heated, ammonium stearate decomposes, releasing toxic fumes of NH3.

 Uses

 The compound is used to produce vanishing creams and waterproofing cements.